-In the month leading up to Yom HaShoah, Holocaust Remembrance Day, which falls on May 5 this year, Yonit Rothchild, a writer working with The Fellowship in Israel, will be sharing the moving story of her grandfather, a Holocaust survivor.
-This week, he makes a brave gamble for his freedom.
+As Jews around the world observe Yom HaShoah, Holocaust Remembrance Day, on April 24, Yonit Rothchild, a writer working with The Fellowship in Israel, shares the moving story of her grandfather, a Holocaust survivor.
+In this segment, he makes a brave gamble for his freedom.

 My grandfather, Max Grinblatt of blessed memory, had two requests in life.
 One was to watch over our children; the other was to tell the story of the Holocaust so that the world would never forget.
 This is his story.